InflixOP/Machine-Learning/README.md

 ## Conclusion

 In this section, you learned how to set up your environment for Python programming and how to use Jupyter Notebook for data science and machine learning projects.

+# Sharing Your Conda Environment
+There may come a time where you want to share the contents of your Cond environment with others. could be to share a project work with a colleague or with someone else whos trying to set up their system to have to the same tools as yours.

+There are two ways to your Conda environment

+1. Share your entire project folder (including the environment folder containing all of your Conda packages).
+2. Share a .yml (pronounced YAM-L) file of your Conda environment.

+## Sharing the Entire Project Folder

+The benefit of sharing the entire project folder is that it's a very simple setup.
+Simply share the folder, activate the environment, and run the code.
+However, an environment folder can be quite a large file to share.

+## Sharing a .yml File

+A .yml file is a text file with instructions to tell Conda how to set up an environment.
+To export your Conda environment as a .yml file, use the following command:

+### Refer to Example.ipnyb file for more!